Skip to content

 • StagedWorkflow: Manages multi-stage/chained runs.

-• execution/: Backend for job submission and worker management.
+• src/simmate/compute/: Backend for job submission and worker management (Executor, Worker, and Scheduler).

 Coding Conventions